Hello, I have a super, special treat for you today, my Salted Caramac Centre Toffee Cookies.

 - Make the cookie mix up according to the packet instructions, including the extra water.

 - Using a small, truffle sized scoop, or a teaspoon, scoop 16 equal mounds of cookie dough, placing them spaced well apart on the baking trays.

 - Place them in the preheated oven and bake for 15 minutes.
 This allows them to bake into firmer biscuits, perfect for holding the delicious centre.

 - Rotate the baking trays halfway through the bake time to give an even bake.

 - Remove the cookies after 15 minutes of baking and allow to cool completely on the baking tray.

-- Whilst the cookies are cooling, make the ganache – place the Caramac buttons and double cream in a heatproof, microwaveable bowl.
+- Place the Caramac buttons and double cream in a heatproof, microwaveable bowl.
 Heat on medium for 1 minute in the microwave, remove stir and heat for 30 seconds more, or until the Caramac when stirred, fully melts and mixes with the cream.
 Cover the bowl in cling film and place in the fridge to chill.

 - Once the cookies are cooled remove, using a palette knife and place on a cooling rack.

 - Pair the cookies up with similar size/shape partners.
 Line them up and turn one cookie over so that it is flat side up.